Below is a list of our most frequently asked questions. If you have more questions, feel free to email us at email@example.com.

 What is the history of the school?

-The first classes offered at the VCU School of Engineering occurred in fall 1996.
+The first classes offered at the VCU College of Engineering occurred in fall 1996.
 The founding class of 97 undergraduates graduated in May 2000.

 Learn more about our history, including how the school was a direct response to the needs of a thriving, local business community.

-What degrees are offered at the VCU School of Engineering?
+What degrees are offered at the VCU College of Engineering?

 Bachelor of Science in Computer Science, Biomedical Engineering, Chemical and Life Science Engineering, Electrical Engineering, Computer Engineering and Mechanical and Nuclear Engineering; Master of Science in Computer Science, Biomedical Engineering, Engineering and Computer and Information Systems Security; Ph.D. in Biomedical Engineering and Engineering.